-Gross margin, operating margin, adjusted EBITDA, and distributable cash flow are non-GAAP financial measures and are discussed under "Management's Discussion and Analysis of Financial Condition and Results of Operations - How We Evaluate Our Operations."
-Includes the \$90.0 million payable which will be settled within 90 days from March 1, 2017, and the preliminary acquisition date fair value of the potential earn-out payments of \$461.6 million due in 2018 and 2019.
+Gross margin, operating margin, and adjusted EBITDA are non-GAAP financial measures and are discussed under "Management's Discussion and Analysis of Financial Condition and Results of Operations - How We Evaluate Our Operations."

+(2) Includes the \$90.0 million payable which will be settled within 90 days from March 1, 2017, and the preliminary acquisition date fair value of the potential earn-out payments of \$461.6 million due in 2018 and 2019.

-These volume statistics are presented with the numerator as the total volume sold during the quarter and the denominator as the number of calendar days during the quarter.
+(3) These volume statistics are presented with the numerator as the total volume sold during the quarter and the denominator as the number of calendar days during the quarter.

-Includes operations from the Period of ferctive March 1, 2017.
-For the volume statistics are presented, the numerator is the total volumes ould during the period of our ownership while the denominator is the number of calendar days during the quarter.
-Plant natural gas inter presents the volume of natural gas passes exclude producer six-hick not volumes.
+(4) Includes operations from the Permian Acquisition for the period effective March 1, 2017.
+For the volume statistics presented, the numerator is the total volume sold during the period of our ownership while the denominator is the number of calendar days during the quarter.